 Senior Seminar in Dynamics.

 Various topics from discrete dynamics are explored by working through a series of exploratory modules.
 Students work in teams and present their findings to the class.
 Topics include fixed points and their classifications, cycles and their classifications, fractal sets, sensitive dependence and chaos, symbolic dynamics and Sharkovskii’s periodic point theorem.
 (Quantitative and Symbolic Reasoning.)
 Prerequisite, Math 314W.
 Maximum enrollment, 12.
 LeMasurier.

 Senior Seminar in Applied Network Analysis.

 Our world is built of networks: the internet, social networks, transportation networks, communication networks, biological networks.
 Natural and useful question include "What makes a network robust?”
 "Can we predict where failures might occur?”
 “What can we do to slow propagation of viruses along a network?”
 This courses will cover abstract mathematical properties of networks that can help us answer these questions.
 These will be examined in the context of both theoretical and real world networks.
 Further, student groups will analyze and report on a real world network of their choice.
 (Quantitative and Symbolic Reasoning.)
-Prerequisite, 314 or 325.
+Prerequisite, Any 300-level course in mathematics, statistics or computer science.
 Maximum enrollment, 12.
 Boutin.

 (from the Hamilton Course Catalogue)